l-newbould/introtonlp-365/README.md

 gensim==4.3.3
 seaborn==0.13.2
 ```
 To install a package, go to your terminal and run `pip install <package_name>==<version>`.

+## Updates

+The world of data science and AI is constantly evolving — new techniques, models, and best practices are emerging all the time.
+So, while we do our best to keep everything up to date, sometimes the code in this repo may get updated before the accompanying video lessons.
+To make sure you're getting the most out of this course, we recommend you always use the latest code alongside the video lessons while we work on updating those.

 ## Setting up a Virtual Environment